LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-abstract.rst

          Date: 2020-10-31
       }

-In both cases, the application state is the same* The difference is in the representation that makes it usable in its context.
+In both cases, the application state is the same.
+The difference is in the representation that makes it usable in its context.
 In REST, state must be represented in a way that is portable and compatible with both the client and API.
 Consider a third representation, JSON.
 JSON is itself a format that provides structure, portability and compatibility.
 For these reasons, JSON is the standard representation used when transferring state between a client application and an API.